KanwarGill/News-Investigator/README.md

 3. In the first terminal run the server using `python views.py`
 4. In the second terminal run the task processing queue using `celery -A views.celery worker`
 5. In the third terminal run firefox (or a browser of your choice).
 Make sure the browser is running from mathlab.
-6. In the browser go to the spcified address `localhost:5000`.
+6. In the browser go to the specified address `localhost:5000`.
 The website will be running.

 **Current Functionality**: